 Born and raised in Saskatchewan, Lori studied at Goddard College in Vermont, getting a BA in Education.
 (BEd.)
 She received TESL certification in 1995 and taught English in Vancouver, BC, and Asia for 22 years before moving to the lovely Okanagan Valley, in Penticton, land of lakes and grapes!
 For two years, Lori traveled solo around the world (by plane, truck, bus, and boat) and studied Mandarin in Taichung, Taiwan achieving basic Mandarin speaking skills.
 She taught English there for 3.5 years.
 She loves to travel and has visited Nepal numerous times, supporting children in a school in Kathmandu.
 Lori brings an understanding of different cultures, helping immigrants and international students with their new lives in Canada.
 She prepares students in other countries before they arrive in Canada.
 She has taught English to children of three years old and adults nearing their eighth decade, and she has taught core subjects to elementary and high school students.
 Helping her students succeed is Lori’s goal.

 Brittni was born and raised in Penticton, B.C. graduating from High school at Penticton Secondary.
 Here is where she initially developed her passion for teaching, with an inspirational teacher who mentored her in following her dream of teaching English.
 From there, she went to University of Victoria, and graduated in 2013 with a Bachelor of Arts in English and Geography, with a third-year standing in Psychology.
 She graduated from her Bachelor of Education at UBCO, with a Secondary Humanities Specialty in 2014.
 Brittni has taught English 12, Alternative Education and Support-reading at Merritt Secondary School, as well as Grade 2 at Outma Sqilx’w Cultural School (where she received formal training in the Read-Well literature curriculum).
-Brittni is now a Teacher-on-Call for School District #53 (Okanagan-Similkameen), as well as Outma Sqilx’w Cultural School in Penticton.
+Brittni is now a full-time Secondary English teacher at Similkameen Elementary-Secondary School in School District #53 (Okanagan-Similkameen).
 Brittni believes in developing a safe community in each classroom, so students feel they can be their authentic-selves, and comfortable asking questions without judgment from others.
-During her spare time, Brittni enjoys any outdoor exercise, reading, editing, volunteering with LGBTQ youth clubs, and spending time with family and friends.
+During her spare time, Brittni enjoys any outdoor exercise, reading, editing, volunteering with LGBTQ youth clubs, and spending time with her partner, family and pug.

 Dominique is a native French speaker from Paris with a graduate degree in languages from Université Paris III – Sorbonne Nouvelle and a post-graduate degree from Université Paris VII – Institut Charles V. She is a professional French translator, specializing in legal translation.
 She works for a number of global translation agencies based in New York, London and Tokyo.
 She has worked as a tutor and substitute teacher at Ecole Entre-Lacs in Penticton and as an instructor for the Canada School of Public Service (CSPS), teaching French to civil servants at Service Canada in Penticton and the Pacific-Agricultural Research Centre in Summerland.
 In the 1990s, Dominique taught French at the Charles University Faculty of Medicine and the Berlitz Language School in Prague, Czech Republic.
 Dominique has a dual citizenship with Canada and France.